prajapatigarima/Bayesian-Linear-Regression-from-Scartch-in-BlackJax/README.md

 https://towardsdatascience.com/introduction-to-bayesian-linear-regression-e66e60791ea7

-The basic step of the implementation of Bayesian Linear Regression is to import the essential amd required libraries.
+The basic step of the implementation of Bayesian Linear Regression is to import the essential amd required libraries:

+      pip install blackjax

+      import jax